TheCodeGeek-PPE/ancel-tester/README.md

 2. Execute the Python script `ancel_data_print_app.py` and select the COM port from the combobox.
 3. Click Connect.
 The script will wait for data to be received.
 4. On the Ancel BA101 tester, go to Print Data and press Enter.
-5. The most recent battery test data will be transmit via serial and displayed in the Window.
+5. The most recent battery test data will be transmitted via serial and displayed in the Window.
 Copy the output and paste it into a text file for printing.
 Close the program as you would any other, or click Connect to reconnect to the BA101.

 Example: